KTM28/Banyan-Ayurveda/README.md

 This Project is created as part of the 4th Milestone Project of The FullStack Software Development Bootcamp offered by The [Code Institute](https://codeinstitute.net/)
 ### Project Overview
-Banyan Ayurveda is a traditional Ayurvedic herbal dispensary and treatment center.
-It uses the principle of the ancient Ayurvedic knowledge originated in India more than 5,000 years ago.
-It's website is an expansion of its physical store where people can buy ayurvedic medicines or book a treatments and pay online.
-It's goal is also to increase awareness in the community and improve the health and wellbeing of the people.
+Banyan Ayurveda is a traditional Ayurvedic herbal dispensary and treatment centre.
+The website is an expansion of its physical store where people can buy ayurvedic medicines or book treatments and pay online.
+Its goal is also to increase awareness in the community and improve the health and wellbeing of the people.

 ---
 ## Table of contents